 Endometriosis can cause a number of symptoms, including bleeding between periods, back pain, and pelvic pain.
 The condition may affect more than

 Having two health conditions doesn’t necessarily mean that they’re connected.
-More research is needed to truly determine the role that endometriosis plays in the development of other health conditions.
+More research is needed to determine the role that endometriosis plays in the development of other health conditions.

 Some of the most documented comorbidities for endometriosis are connected to mental health.
 Anxiety and depression are

 Living with chronic pain and other uncomfortable symptoms can impact the way you feel about your body.
 Your level of pain, how you feel about your condition, and hormonal treatment methods can all factor in to this connection.

-If you’re concerned about your risk, talk to your doctor.
-They can assess your other risk factors, such as your family history, and work with you to develop a preventative screening plan.
+If you’re concerned about risk, talk with your doctor.
+They can assess your other risk factors, such as family history, and work with you to develop a preventive screening plan.

-The risk for the average woman developing ovarian cancer in her lifetime is relatively low, but it’s influenced by certain risk factors.
+The risk for the average woman developing ovarian cancer is relatively low, but it’s influenced by certain risk factors.
 Having endometriosis increases your chances of being diagnosed with ovarian cancer.

 Some studies see a strong link between these cancers and endometriosis.
 But others claim the evidence is weak or coincidental.
-More research is needed to understand if there is a strong link between endometriosis and other kinds of cancer.
+More research is needed to understand if there’s a strong link between endometriosis and other kinds of cancer.

 Researchers think this could be because of their immune responses to certain irritants.
-Women with allergies to penicillin, certain prescription medications, and allergic rhinitis
+Those with allergies to penicillin, certain prescription medications, and allergic rhinitis

 Oxidative stress is related to both endometriosis and cardiovascular disease.
 This could mean that endometriosis and cardiovascular conditions are linked.

-If you’re concerned about your risk, talk to your doctor.
+If you’re concerned about your risk, talk with your doctor.
 They can assess your individual risk factors and help you develop a plan for screening and prevention.